Gpk-z/gkzildar.github.io/4. Rockbuster_Preformance_Analysis_SQL/README.md

 ### Data Source
 The database used for this project can be found in the following [link](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).

-### Report and Visualizations
-You can check the final report in Tableau clicking this [link](https://public.tableau.com/app/profile/carolina.pachon/viz/RockbusterAnalysis/Story1).

 ### ERD Diagram
 To get an idea of how the dataset looks like, this is a diagram that shows the relationships among the different entities.